Man shows symptoms after aiding flight passenger with virus

 Aldapa said he had planned to get the COVID-19 vaccine on Friday because he is a licensed EMT and an emergency room worker.
 Instead, he is awaiting results from a coronavirus test.

-“Ten times out of ten, I would still get up and help,” said Aldapa, who has had a headache, cough and body aches since soon after flight.
-“I was just thinking there’s a guy that needs CPR.”
+“Ten times out of 10, I would still get up and help,” said Aldapa, who has had a headache, cough and body aches since soon after flight.
+“I was just thinking, ‘There’s a guy that needs CPR.’”

 Aldapa, along with another EMT and ICU nurse, took turns doing CPR on the man, who has not been identified.
 The group did not do mouth-to-mouth but had rotated a resuscitator and oxygen mask to help the man breathe while doing chest compressions for 45 minutes.